 fsckcommand is actually a common front-end for a family of related commands, one for each type of file system.
 What is the actual command that is run?
 (Use the man pages to determine this.)

 fsck -CVfp /dev/loop0What is the purpose (or meaning) of each of these options used with

 hexediton the image file.
-But it is hard to know exactly where to corrupt the image, in a way that matters and that can be repaired.
+But it is hard to know exactly where to corrupt the image, in a way that matters and that can be detected and repaired.

 Instead you will use a tool “

 can be used to examine and edit image files.

 You will change the link count field of your new file from